-If you are searching for the best all-around cargo box, we think the Yakima GrandTour 16 is your ticket to ride.
-This cargo carrier is one of the easiest models to both install and use — we particularly like the relatively smooth interior that keeps your gear from getting caught on anything while loading or unloading.
+If you want the best all-around cargo box, the Yakima GrandTour 16 is your ticket to ride.
+This cargo carrier is one of the easiest models to install and to use — we particularly like the smooth interior that keeps your gear from getting caught on anything during loading or unloading.
 It opens on both sides, is quite durable and secure, and looks good on most cars.
-The clamps also have a wider range than most, allowing this box to secure to more sizes and shapes of crossbars.
+The clamps also have a wider range than most, allowing this box to secure to more crossbar sizes and shapes.
 The lid isn't floppy, and operating the latches and locks is straightforward.
 We have tested plenty of cargo boxes that are annoying to operate, but this one flat-out works nicely and comes in at a reasonable price.

 One downside to the smooth interior is the need for a separate tool to tighten or loosen the clamps.
 That said, Yakima includes a handy torque wrench for this, and we like this wrench — it makes installation convenient and produces a clicking sound to indicate that tightening is just right.
 Yakima also has a holder for the tool inside the cargo box, so it can live safely and conveniently inside.
 However, the possibility of losing it remains, though replacements can be purchased from Yakima, should that need arise.
 Overall, we really enjoyed testing and using the Yakima GrandTour and highly recommend it to anyone looking for a well-designed solution for their rooftop storage needs.

-The Yakima RocketBox Pro 14 is a great bargain buy, perfect for anyone who wants an all-around excellent cargo carrier without paying the high price of a top-tier model.
+The Yakima RocketBox Pro 14 is a great bargain buy, perfect for anyone wanting an all-around excellent cargo carrier without paying the high price of a top-tier model.
 This roof box is very quick and easy to install on most vehicles and convenient and easy to use.
-It has dual-side openings –- an absolute must in our minds –- and feels very solid, secure, and well-made.
+It has dual-side openings –- an absolute must, in our opinion –- and feels very solid, secure, and well-made.
 The matte finish and dimpled texture also do an excellent job of hiding scrapes and scuffs.

 Products in this gear category are expensive.
 If the price tag of most of them is still outside your budget, then the SportRack Horizon Alpine is the cargo carrier for you.
-The Horizon Alpine is a bare-bones product that can't compare to the top-tier products in terms of convenience features but retails at a fraction of the cost of the top models.
+The Horizon Alpine is a bare-bones product that can't compare to the top-tier products in terms of convenience features but retails at a fraction of the cost of those models.
 This budget box looks alright and feels very sturdy and durable.
-It isn't too much of a hassle to take on and off a car once you get the hang of it, and it can hold skis/snowboards up to 210 cm in length — a rarity for budget cargo carriers.
-It also only weights 20 pounds, so it is a good consideration if you won't have help when wrangling your box on and off the car.
+It's relatively painless to get on and off a car once you get the hang of it, and it can hold skis/snowboards up to 210 cm in length — a rarity for budget cargo carriers.
+It also only weighs 20 pounds, which is a plus for those who may not have a buddy to help lift it on and off the vehicle.

 While the Horizon Alpine will get your stuff from Point A to Point B, plenty of concessions were made to keep the price down.
 The lid only opens on one side — with no way to reconfigure it — and it lacks any integrated straps for securing your gear inside.
 The lid is also a little on the floppy side, and the Alpine is bordering on boring when it comes to visual appeal.
 It's a great option if you don't want to spend a ton of cash on a cargo solution for your car, but this box is far from flawless.
 That said, though it lacks the bells and whistles of the premium contenders, it's more than adequate to haul your gear around for a more palatable price point.

 If you are looking for the peak of luxury when searching for a new cargo box, then we highly recommend the Thule Vector.
 This slim and sleek roof box has a much more striking appearance than most of its counterparts, standing out from the rest of the group.
 It includes an exterior cover, an interior liner, and two motion-activated interior lights.
 It's also very easy to install and remove and is exceptionally convenient to load or unload gear with its dual-side opening.
-The Vector feels very sturdy and secure and has the look to complement almost any vehicle.
+The Vector feels very sturdy and secure and has a look that complements almost any vehicle.

 Analysis and Test Results

 To rank and score these products and see which cargo-carrying box is truly worthy of being crowned the best, we began by doing extensive research, looking at the best products currently on the market.
 We then picked out the most promising cargo carriers to purchase and test head-to-head.
 We developed a comprehensive testing plan, evaluating and judging the performance of each product on everything from its ease of installation to how well its finish hides scrapes and scratches.
-We divided our testing process into four weighted rating metrics: Ease of Use, Security, Quality, and Appearance.
+Our assessments can help you find the right cargo box for your needs.